CJ-Johnson/TrainDispatch/README.md

 There are two "Driver" classes, TrainDispatch and TrainDispatchTest.

-TrainDispatchTest utilizes the TestFilePrinter class which
+TrainDispatchTest utilizes the TestFilePrinter class while
 TrainDispatch does not.

 As a jumping off point, use the TrainDispatch class and the two text files